gnanateja09/Bank-Customer-Churn/README.md

  [ 294   99]]
 Conclusion
 This machine learning project demonstrates how to use an SVM classifier to predict customer churn in a bank.
 It involves key techniques like data preprocessing, handling imbalanced data, hyperparameter tuning, and model evaluation.
 The model's effectiveness can be assessed using various metrics, and improvements can be made by exploring different machine learning algorithms or tuning the model further.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Explanation of Code in the README:
-Data Preprocessing:

-LabelEncoder converts categorical features to numerical values so that the SVM algorithm can process them.
-SMOTE helps generate synthetic samples for the minority class, improving the model’s ability to detect churn.
-Feature Scaling:

-StandardScaler ensures the data is on the same scale, so features like CreditScore or Age are treated equally.
-Model:

-The SVM classifier is trained and tuned using GridSearchCV.
-This helps find the best combination of hyperparameters (C, gamma, kernel).
-Model Evaluation:

-The classification_report and confusion_matrix provide insights into the model's performance, especially in terms of precision and recall for the imbalanced target classes.